 ABA techniques are based on scientific principles and they can be very effective at increasing skills we would like our learners to acquire and reducing behaviours that are inappropriate and excessive, and which are impacting in a person's learning and quality of life.

-Applied Behaviour Analysis is the science of learning socially significant behaviours that are part of the community in which we live.
+Applied Behaviour Analysis is the science of behaviour and learning of socially significant behaviours.
+They need to be meaningful to the people we serve and support them in achieving a better quality of life.
 Examples of socially significant behaviours are as below:

 Requesting for wants and needs